rimgnyw/markup-language/README.md

 correctly on any other version of the .NET runtime.
 For best compatibility and stability, please use .NET 8 when building or running this application.

+## TODO list

+- Decide if bold and italic should be allowed in headers and if not should they be read as text or error
+- Add more header levels
+- Add embedded links
+- Add (un)ordered lists
+- Add tables